Barguna

 Barguna (বরগুনা) is a town in Barguna district in southern Bangladesh.
-It is the administrative headquarter and the largest town of Barguna district and a part of Barisal Division.
-Located on the bank of Khakdon river, the town covers an area of 15.57 km2 with a population of 32,235 as of the 2011 census.
+It is the administrative headquarters and the largest town of Barguna district and a part of Barisal Division.
+Located on the bank of Khakdon river, the town covers an area of 15.57 km2 with a population of 32,235, according to the 2011 census.

 History

 Etymology

 There are different opinions about the origin of the name "Barguna".
 The general belief is that the name is derived from Bengali name "Baragun" meaning high tide.
 The remote past wood traders from the northern region had to wait here for Baragun (high tide) to pull their boats against strong current of the Khakdon river.
 While others say, Barguna was named after an eminent Magh people who settled there at the very beginning of the habitation.
 As to the concept of history and folk, Barguna was named the official name likely in 1871, through the creation of a Patuakhali subdivision under then Bakerganj District (present Barisal).